As an affiliate, we earn from qualifying purchases made on our website.

 The Garmin Approach S20 is definitely better than some of the GPS watches we’ve tested in the past.
 Any of the cheaper models aren’t worth it in my opinion and I’d recommend saving up if you can’t afford the S20 yet.
 I personally prefer the handheld GPS models instead of watches, but for those who like watches, the S20 is probably the best entry-level unit available.

 That being said, the S20 has been replaced by the Garmin S10.
 It’s pretty similar to the S20 but it does have fewer features.
-If you’d like to see our favorite golf GPS units, you can see the full list here.
+If you’d like to see the best golf GPS units, you should read the full list.

 Garmin Approach S20 Review